Family Encyclopedia >> Work

 1. Face your fear.

-2. Reserve normal time.
+2. Reserve regular time.

 3. Separate your personal and professional funds.